outscale/cluster-api-provider-outscale/docs/src/topics/troubleshooting.md

 # Troubleshooting Guide

-Common issue that you might see.
+Common issues that you might see.

 ### Missing credentials